Challenges

 Engaging suppliers through guidelines

-We have formulated the Toyo Tire Group CSR Procurement Guidelines and request suppliers to pursue activities in accordance with these guidelines to help address environmental and social issues across our entire supply chain from production through consumption.
+We have formulated the Toyo Tire Group CSR Procurement Guidelines by incorporating feedback from environmental NGOs, and request all suppliers to pursue activities in accordance with these guidelines to help address environmental and social issues across our entire supply chain from production through consumption.
 We are also appealing to our suppliers to help convey the purpose and nature of these guidelines further up the supply chain.
+The guidelines are reviewed whenever there is change in social demands or the business environment.
+We have published the guidelines in Japanese, English, and Chinese as we expand our global procurement.

 Whistle-blowing system